Did Sumalatha Ambareesh meet Karnataka CM Yediyurappa before testing coronavirus positive?

 The first phase of the monumental work of their favourite actor is underway and land has been sanctioned by the government for building the memorial.
 Ambareesh's contribution to the field of film and politics is enormous.
 So, the Ambareesh Foundation Committee was formed in January for deciding the building of the memorial.

-Soon after the meeting, Sumalatha wrote on Twitter,"Heartfelt thanks to @CMofKarnataka BS Yediyurappa for honouring the memory of #Ambareesh and as a recognition of his social, films & political services & contributions by granting 1.34 acre of land at Kanteerava Studio and proposing an initial fund of ₹5 cr for Ambareesh Smaraka."
+Soon after the meeting, Sumalatha wrote on Twitter, "Heartfelt thanks to @CMofKarnataka B S Yediyurappa for honouring the memory of #Ambareesh and as a recognition of his social, films & political services & contributions by granting 1.34 acre of land at Kanteerava Studio and proposing an initial fund of ₹5 cr for Ambareesh Smaraka."

 ಅಂಬರೀಷ್ ಅವರ ಸಾಮಾಜಿಕ ಹಾಗೂ ಚಿತ್ರರಂಗದ ಸೇವೆಯನ್ನು ಗೌರವಿಸುತ್ತ ಅಂಬರೀಷ್ ಸ್ಮಾರಕಕ್ಕೆ ಒಂದು ಎಕರೆ 34 ಗುಂಟೆ ಭೂಮಿ ಹಾಗೂ ಅದರ ನಿರ್ಮಾಣಕ್ಕೆ ಮೊದಲ ಕಂತಾಗಿ Rs 5 ಕೋಟಿ ಘೋಷಿಸಿದ ಸನ್ಮಾನ್ಯ ಮುಖ್ಯಮಂತ್ರಿ @cmofkarnataka @BSYBJP ಬಿ ಎಸ್ ಯಡಿಯೂರಪ್ಪ ರವರಿಗೆ ನನ್ನ ಮನಪೂರ್ವಕ ಧನ್ಯವಾದಗಳು. https://t.co/8HMJYvA8q5 pic.twitter.com/qy5p3NzbQw— Sumalatha Ambareesh 🇮🇳 ಸುಮಲತಾ ಅಂಬರೀಶ್ (@sumalathaA) June 29, 2020

-The meeting was chaired by Chief Minister BS Yediyurappa, and MP Sumalatha Ambareesh, Ambareesh's son Abhishek, producer RockLine Venkatesh, actor Doddanna, film representatives, Managing Director of Kanteerava Studio and others.
+The meeting was chaired by Chief Minister B S Yediyurappa, and MP Sumalatha Ambareesh, Ambareesh's son Abhishek, producer RockLine Venkatesh, actor Doddanna, film representatives, Managing Director of Kanteerava Studio and others.

-Earlier on Monday, Yediyurappa said that the "country will have to learn to live with coronavirus as there are no options".
+Earlier on Monday, Yediyurappa said that the "Country will have to learn to live with coronavirus as there are no options".

 Yediyurappa made the remark after paying tribute to Babu Jagjivan Ram, on his death anniversary, at a ceremony in Vidhana Soudha.